CMU-Graphics/Scotty3D/assignments/A3/T7-environment-lighting.md

 The question is now how to efficiently get samples from this discrete distribution.
 To do so, we recommend treating the distribution as a single vector representing the whole image (row-major).
 In this form, it is easy to compute its CDF: the CDF for each pixel is the sum of the PDFs of all pixels before it.
 Once you have a CDF, you can use inversion sampling to pick out a particular index and convert it to a pixel and a 3D direction.

-The bulk of the importance sampling algorithm will be found as `Samplers::Sphere::Image` in `student\samplers.cpp`.
+The bulk of the importance sampling algorithm will be found as `Samplers::Sphere::Image` in `src/pathtracer/samplers.cpp`.
 You will need to implement the constructor, the inversion sampling function, and the PDF function, which returns the value of your PDF at a particular direction.

-Once these methods are complete, upgrade `Env_Map::sample` and `Env_Map::pdf` to use your new `image_sampler`.
+Be sure your `Samplers::Sphere::Image::pdf()` function takes into account the fact that different elements of your computed `pdf_` take up different areas on the surface of the sphere (so need to be weighted differently).

-Be sure to update your `image_sampler` to scale the returned PDF according to the Jacobian that appears when converting from one sampling distribution to the other.
-The PDF value that corresponds to a pixel in the HDR map should be multiplied by the Jacobian below before being returned by `Samplers::Sphere::Image::pdf`.
+Or, to say that more verbosely: the PDF value that corresponds to a pixel in the HDR map should be multiplied by the Jacobian below before being returned by `Samplers::Sphere::Image::pdf`.